-- (a) The infectious (communicable) diseases, which spread from an infected person to a healthy person by sexual contact, are called sexually transmitted diseases. - (i) Bacterial infection-gonorrhoea and syphilis. - (ii) Sexually transmitted diseases caused by virus are AIDS (Acquired Immunodeficiency Syndrome) and genital warts. - (b) Preventive measures for the diseases are: - (i) educating people in high risk groups - (ii) mutually faithful monogamous relationship - (iii) avoiding prostitution - (iv) using condoms.
+(a) The infectious (communicable) diseases, which spread from an infected person to a healthy person by sexual contact, are called sexually transmitted diseases.

+- (i) Bacterial infection-gonorrhoea and syphilis. - (ii) Sexually transmitted diseases caused by virus are AIDS (Acquired Immunodeficiency Syndrome) and genital warts. - (b) Preventive measures for the sexually transmitted diseases are: - (i) educating people in high risk groups - (ii) mutually faithful monogamous relationship - (iii) avoiding prostitution - (iv) using condoms. - 28.
+Pollination is the process of transfer of pollen grains from the anther of a flower to the stigma of the same or another flower.
+Pollen grains bear male gametes which are carried to the ovary of a flower with the help of pollen tubes.
+Hence, pollination brings male gametes in close proximity to the female reproductive part.
+Hence, if there is absence of pollination, fertilisation will not occur on account of non-availability of male gamete. - 29.
+HIV stands for Human Immunodeficiency Virus.